breadcat/blog.minskio.co.uk/content/quotes.md

 >I'm not complaining, I'm just explaining <!-- austin mcconnell -->

+>I'm not giving my name to a machine <!-- futurama -->

 >In Scotland the forbidden fruit is fruit. <!-- Gary Delaney -->

 >In war there are no winners, only widows <!-- arrival -->